cmirandamarcelo/wordcloud/README.md

-# wordcloud
-Wordcloud with R
+# Wordcloud with R

-This projects analyse the 50 songs of the Top Brazil's playlist on Spotify in 25th February 2018.
+This projects analyzes the 50 songs of the Top Brazil's playlist on Spotify in 25th February 2018.
+All songs are located in /files directory.

 #### The songs are: